dabble-of-devops-bioanalyze/bioanalyze-docker-images/README.md

-# README
+# BioHub Docker Images

 This Github repo houses recipes for Bioinformatics software stacks.
 Each image can be used on it's own or as a part of a Jupyterhub Cluster.

 Each image is meant to be a full fledged ecosystem for Bioinformatics.
+Images:

+* Are fully ready to use with a [Jupyterhub](https://zero-to-jupyterhub.readthedocs.io/en/latest/) or [Dask Gateway Cluster](https://gateway.dask.org/install-kube.html).
+* RStudio installed
+* Jupyterlab installed
-Along with the listed software each image has Jupyterhub and RStudio along with packages for data science such as Pandas, SciKit Learn, Tidyverse, and documentation packages such as [Jupyterbook](https://jupyterbook.org/) and [RBookdown](https://bookdown.org/).
+* Common software packages for data science such as Pandas, SciKit Learn, and TidyVerse
+* Documentation packages such as [Jupyterbook](https://jupyterbook.org/) and [RBookdown](https://bookdown.org/).

 [Bioinformatics Ecosystem](./docs/_source/_static/images/BioHub-Ecosystem-IDEs-and-Development-Environment.jpeg)